mengbinhao/jack-note/docs/english/everyday.md

   > It was all in vain
   > Whatever I tell him is in one ear and out the other

-- interview
-  > Prior to the role of marketing manager, I worked as ... for 5 years
-  > I have 10 years of experience in xxx, During the past 10 yeas, I was lucky to have participated/ be part of many cool/exiting/groundbreaking projects
-  > One of the most lessons I've learned in the past 10 years of being in this field is that effective communication is the key to the success of any projects
-  > I know you're looking for who can effective manage this team, I believe that I align with what you're looking for
-  > I've always been interested in this field
-  > Ever since I can remember, fashion has been something that interested me, I mean I live and breath this stuff
-  > One thing that you should know about me is that xxx
-  > I came from a family of 3

 - 好莱坞打人感想
   > I don't condone violence in any capacity
   > I was sicken/disgusted/repelled by the standing ovation